- A Bit of Paid Advertisement

 Google Ads is the paid advertisement platform provided by Google.
-It enables you to reach a large section of the population and target advertisements very precisely.
-Google Ads has various automated features and will take you through the ad creation process, making it an excellent place, to begin with, paid advertising.
+It enables you to reach a large section of the population and precisely target advertisements.
+Google Ads has various automated features and will take you through the ad creation process, making it an excellent place to begin with paid advertising.
 Google Ads allows you to build a wide range of ad types, including:

 - Search ads